Healthy Banana Bread with Chocolate Chips

 ^^Did you see what I did there?
 Please have a slice of Healthy Banana Bread and forgive my unbridled affection for puns, particularly the terrible ones.

 I first shared this healthy recipe for banana bread a little more than a year ago, and reading through the old post, I had to laugh.
 Essentially, I was writing about a situation in my life that was eerily similar to what I’m experiencing now: a long stint of travel in which I couldn’t wait to come home and bake a loaf of super healthy banana bread (with chocolate chips, naturally).

 September so far has found me on the road more than it has in my own bed.
 My travel has been all for fun, joyful reasons (including my beautiful younger sister’s wedding!), but I’m happy to finally have a full week at home to reset, before taking off again.

-Why Healthy Banana Bread?
+Why Healthy Banana Bread with Chocolate Chips?